Cable Straight Arm Pulldown With Rope

 Instructions

-• Attach rope to high cable pulley.
+• Attach the rope to a high cable pulley.

-• Grip rope with arms nearly straight.
+• Grip the rope with your arms nearly straight.

-• Pause briefly at bottom contraction.
+• Pause briefly at the bottom contraction.

-• Return slowly to stretched top position.
+• Return slowly to the stretched top position.

 Tips & Tricks

-• Keep elbows softly bent and fixed.
+• Keep the elbows softly bent and almost unchanged from start to finish.

-• Do not round upper back.
+• Do not round the upper back to create extra range.

 Frequently Asked Questions